joshkitt/cloud-certification/aws/aws-csaa.md

 - RAID 1 - Fault tolerance - redundant copies, 2x network
 - Other options not recommended
 - Configure in OS
+- __To take a snapshot of a RAID array, you have to stop all volume I/O and flush all caches to disk, then snapshot each volume__

 Can not attach a drive across Azs
 - Must snapshot, create volume from snapshot